TapanSoni/CybersecurityDiscord2020CTF/README.md

 ### Initially given files

+None.

 ### Solution

-When you search for u/sdfjkloeifpoiwkef on Reddit, you will see their profile.
+When you search for ```u/sdfjkloeifpoiwkef``` on Reddit, you will see their profile.
 There are a bunch of images that are posted on the profile by the user.
 They are there to throw you off.

 Look at the user description box under the profile image and you will see a link there.
 The link is ```https://gofile.io/d/MgWhQ5``` -- it is a GoFile link to an image.